-The Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) is the Australian Government's main source of advice on social policy and manages about one fifth of the federal budget.
+The Department Social Services (DSS) is the Australian Government's main source of advice on social policy and manages about one fifth of the federal budget.

-While FaHCSIA's national office is in Canberra, the Department also has the FaHCSIA Network comprising:
+While DSS's national office is in Canberra, the Department also has the DSS Network comprising:

 - A national network of Indigenous Coordination Centres (ICCs) in urban, regional and remote areas that are the main vehicle for coordination of programs specifically intended to support Indigenous people and to engage with Indigenous people and their representatives;